vives-ai-edge/workshop/src/01-hello-world/01-introduction/index.md

 ## TinyML Hello World Goal
 We want to calculate the sine of x and use its output to control the timing of a flashing LED on our microcontroller.
-Instead of using mathematic functions to calculate the sine of x we can train a model that takes x (going from 0 to 2&pi;) and outputs the corresponding sine value (which lays between -1 and 1).
+Instead of using mathematical functions to calculate the sine of x we can train a model that takes x (going from 0 to 2&pi;) and outputs the corresponding sine value (which lays between -1 and 1).

 ![Hello World](./img/hello_world_tf.svg)